Frequently asked questions

 You can call LADOT at (213) 485-4184 or (818)374-4823 to report what is blocking you.

-Then, you can fill out this form in as much detail as possible to help the Los Angeles County Bicycle Coalition gather data on what’s blocking Angelenos while riding in the bike lane.
+fill out this form in as much detail as possible to help the Los Angeles County Bicycle Coalition gather data on what’s blocking Angelenos while riding in the bike lane.

 Where can I use an e-bike in LA County?

 Mopeds and high-speed electric bikes are not like regular bikes.
 Gas-powered bicycles and type 3 electric bicycles (with top assisted speeds of 28 mph) may not be used on trails or bike paths or lanes unless allowed by local authorities.
 They may be used in bike lanes or separated bikeways adjacent to the roadway.